patherlkd/OrganoidBlobSize/README.md

 ## System Requirements

 This code relies only on python3 (version 3.6.9).
 Please install python3 (free) on your system (Windows, Linux, Mac).
-The code was tested on Ubuntu linux 18 LTS.
+The code was tested on Ubuntu linux 18 LTS and Windows 10.

 Python3 packages to install: